Fridtjof Nansen and Ukraine. Facts about the life and activities of the Nobel laureate on Memorial Day

 Who is Fridtjof Nansen?

-May 13 is the day of memory of the Norwegian scientist, traveller, public figure, and Nobel Laureate Fritjof Nansen.
+May 13 is the day of memory of the Norwegian scholar, traveller, public figure, and Nobel Laureate Fritjof Nansen.
 Unfortunately, in Ukraine, few people know about Nansen’s activities, at best remembering him as a traveller talked about in Geography lessons in schools.

 Rescue of starving people in Ukraine, education of Ukrainian children and students, and “Nansen passports” that saved Ukrainian emigrants.
 The Holodomor Museum tells about Fridtjof Nansen and his mission in Ukraine.